graphql/dataloader/README.md

   - *cache*: Default `true`.
 Set to `false` to disable caching, instead creating a new Promise and new key in the `batchLoadFn` for every load.
+    However, if the same key is already queued to load, it will re-use the existing Promise.

   - *cacheKeyFn*: A function to produce a cache key for a given load key.
     Defaults to `key => key`.
 Useful to provide when JavaScript objects are keys